coetaur0/nox/README.md

 }
 ```

-If the value being matched had been labelled with `:None`, the second arm would have been taken, and the value `0` returned.
+If the value being matched had been labelled with `:None`, the second arm would have been taken and the value `0` returned.

 ### Blocks

 A block expression is simply a sequence of statements enclosed between `{` and `}`.
-When it is executed, the statements it contains are evaluated, and the value of the last one is returned.
+When it is executed, the statements it contains are evaluated and the value of the last one is returned.

 For example, the following snippet returns `true`: